-“They threw me under the bus” is probably the most common expression of complaint among employees who see themselves as the victims of intra- or inter-team sniping.
+“They threw me under the bus” is one of the most common expressions of complaint among employees who see themselves as the victims of intra- or inter-team sniping.
 Whenever I hear it, I picture tire tracks — big, wide ones — across somebody’s back.

 - Anger about feeling attacked during a presentation;

 - Confusion or distress that people who previously pledged support didn’t back them up in a larger discussion; or